andreacipriani/UIImageView-AGCInitials/README.md

 ### Features

 - Super easy
-- Background colors will remain the same for identical names, so **you can use it in your table/collection view**. 😎
+- The background color of the image will be the same for the same initials, so **you can use it in your table/collection view**. 😎
 - You can set your own color palette for background colors
 - Good test coverage 💪